Barmouth Lifeboat Station: History

+In 1859, both the Barmouth and lifeboats were taken away, and were extended by 6 ft, the Barmouth lifeboat now being 33 ft, rowing 12 oars.

 In order to accommodate the boat, a new boathouse was constructed 1/4 mi south east of the town, where the lifeboat could launch directly into the Afon Mawddach.
 However, in 1864, the Aberystwith and Welsh Coast Railway began work on the Pwllheli to Aberystwyth Railway, which required the construction of the Barmouth Bridge across the Afon Mawddach.
-As a result, the line was bridged right over the top of the slipway, creating a unique situation where the boathouse was located to the north of the railway line, and the lifeboat launching underneath the railway line, to the river on the south side.
+As a result, the line was bridged right over the top of the slipway, creating a unique situation where the boathouse was located to the north of the railway line, and the lifeboat launched underneath the railway line, to the river on the south side.

-The third lifeboat at Barmouth was the Ellen, a double banked 10-oar vessel, placed on station in 1867.
+The third lifeboat at Barmouth was the Ellen, a 10-oared (double banked) vessel, placed on station in 1867.
 She was provided by an 'anonymous' gift, from a lady known only as E.P.S.
-In 1885, the Jones-Gibb (ON 64), with 12 oars double-banked, was placed at Barmouth, remaining in service until 1905.
-She was followed by a second Jones-Gibb (ON 538) in service until 1939.
+In 1885, the Jones-Gibb (ON 64), with 12 oars double-banked, the gift of Mrs F. G. Smart of Tunbridge Wells, was placed at Barmouth, remaining in service until 1905.
+She was followed by a second Jones-Gibb (ON 538), which was in service until 1939.